 The purpose of this example is to show the ease of definition, analysis and report generation for a simple steel 3D frame in Robot.
-For this example, it is assumed that Autodesk Robot Structural Analysis 2011 is in-

-For this example, it is assumed that Autodesk Robot Structural Analysis 2011 is stalled on the PC.
+For this example, it is assumed that Autodesk Robot Structural Analysis 2011 is installed on the PC.